markjprice/cs8dotnetcore3/dotnet5.md

 ```
 <TargetFramework>netcoreapp5.0</TargetFramework>
 ```
+For projects that use additional NuGet packages, use the equivalent Preview 1 package version instead of the version given in the book.
 ## Chapter 4
 For the `Instrumenting` project, the additional NuGet packages should use the Preview 1 versions, as shown in the following markup:
 ```